minierparedes/frog-blossom-cms/README.md

 ### Run it with docker

-There is a makefile that has the scripts for running an instance of the frog_blossom_db, postgreSQL, and server
+There is a makefile that has the scripts for running an instance of the frog-blossom-db, postgreSQL, and server

 ***start the Postgres docker container***